 Madrid at a glance

 Empire building nations influenced Madrid early on, leaving it with a lasting impression of grandeur in its regal palaces, majestic squares and impressive cathedrals.
 There is also an impressive number of art galleries and museums in the city, thanks in no small part to the Spanish royalty who had an affinity for the masterpieces of their time.
-Many of the city’s museums and art galleries are built from their original collections that span from the 12th – 19th century.

 Despite its hearty connection with its past, Madrid is also a global city placed among the largest metropolises in Europe and holds a worldwide influence on current art, culture, fashion and education.
-Ranking as one of the most visited cities in Europe, it comes as no surprise that Madrid is home to the World Tourism Organisation and the International Tourism Fair.

 Getting around

 Madrid has the second largest metro network in Europe.
-Single and multiple journey tickets can be purchased from ticket machines which provide instructions in a number of languages, including English.
+Single and multiple journey tickets can be purchased from ticket machines which provide instructions in number of languages, including English.

 There is also a public bus network which operates on the same set fare for any single journey.